lcsnigeria/lcs_calendar/README.md

+Here's the updated README based on the latest code and functionality of `lcsCalendar`:

+---

 # lcsCalendar Library Documentation

-`lcsCalendar` is a flexible, dynamic calendar library built for ease of use in web projects, providing options for display, date selection, and customization.
-The library supports dates ranging from 100 years in the past to 10 years in the future and can be used both as a display calendar and as a date selection tool.
+`lcsCalendar` is a versatile, dynamic calendar library designed for ease of use in web projects, with flexible display options and customizable features.
+The library supports dates ranging from 100 years in the past to 10 years in the future, making it ideal for both display and date selection.

 ## Table of Contents
 1. [Features](#features)